sguir/ppgcourse/exercise_BP.md

 ### Pseudo Observed Data (PODs)
 Again, for a matter of time, we are going to simulate 1,000 PODs (but usually 100000 is recommended).
-To simulate PODS under the STDmcmc we need to follow the same procedure as with XtX in the CORE model but adding to extra parameters: a vector with the values of EACH covariable and a vector with the estimated mean beta parameter for EACH covariable (output resulting from running the STDmcmc model).
+To simulate PODS under the STDmcmc we need to follow the same procedure as with XtX in the CORE model but adding two extra parameters: a vector with the values of EACH covariable and a vector with the estimated mean beta parameter for EACH covariable (output resulting from running the STDmcmc model).

 Get estimates (posterior mean) of both the a_pi and b_pi parameters of the Pi Beta distribution: